-- 1. Place a 10 $\mu\text{L}$ drop of SpermCatch in the middle of a petri dish. - 2.
-Place 4 drops of 10 $\mu\text{L}$ injection media around the SpermCatch drop in the petri dish. - 3.
+- 1. Place a 10 $\mu L$ drop of SpermCatch in the middle of a petri dish. - 2.
+Place 4 drops of 10 $\mu L$ injection media around the SpermCatch drop in the petri dish. - 3.
 Immediately cover the drops with NidOilTM. - 4.
 Incubate for 30 minutes in CO2 environment at 37°C. - 5.
 Add 1 $\mu L$ of prepared sperm suspension to the middle of the SpermCatch drop. - 6.
-Incubate for 10 minutes in $CO_2$ environment at 37°C.
+Incubate for 10 minutes in CO2 environment at 37°C.

 - 7. Fill the injection pipette with SpermCatch to avoid the sperm sticking to the inside of your pipette.
 It will also help you to make a controlled injection. - 8.
 Immobilise the individual sperm by using the injection pipette to "nick" the sperm tail. - 9.
-Aspirate the immobilised sperm.
+Aspirate the immobilised sperm. - 10.
+Move to one of the oocyte droplets.
+Focus on the oocyte and position the oocyte with the holding pipette.
+Bring down the injection pipette and inject the sperm.
+Make sure that the oolemma is broken before expelling the sperm.